Adyen/adyen-commercetools/README.md

 - Authorisation [cancellation](./extension/docs/CancelPayment.md) on a payment that has not yet been captured.
 - [Manual capture](./extension/docs/ManualCapture.md) of a payment.
 - [Restore](./extension/docs/Restore.md), which gives your shoppers an opportunity to offset their carbon emissions from the delivery or lifecycle of their purchase at checkout.
+- [Store payment](./extension/docs/Restore.md) and [disable stored payment](./extension/docs/DisableStoredPayments.md) gives your shoppers the ability to store payments for later use and removing these stored payments.

 ## Overview
 This repository contains two standalone modules that interact with commercetools and Adyen.